KordonDev/equipment-watchdog/Readme.md

 # Equipment watchdog

 It should track the equipment of members.
-This includes moving equipment from one member to another but also requesting new equipment.ü
+This includes moving equipment from one member to another but also requesting new equipment.

 ### Backend